Best places to dive with Manta Rays

 Liveaboards to Bali: Indo Aggressor | Pindito

 Maldives - If you've seen the photos of huge numbers of mantas in a large train-like formation, barrel-rolling around, it was probably at Hanifaru Bay in the Maldives.
 Gathering in their hundreds, these amazing creatures come for a feeding frenzy in the plankton-rich waters.
 Hanifaru Bay in Baa Atoll is now limited to snorkelling only, but being in the water with up to 200 manta rays is an experience in itself, especially when whale sharks also come to join the mantas in this plankton-feast!
 The best time of year to head there is between May - November, during the north-west monsoon.

 Liveaboards to Maldives: Emperor Serenity | Orion liveaboard | Emperor Voyager

 Diving with Manta in the Maldives

 Thailand - Koh Bon & the Similan Islands

 Protecting Manta Rays

-Unfortunately, despite their beauty and grace, these majestic creatures are classed as 'vulnerable' on the International Union for Conservation of Nature (IUCN) Red List of threatened species and was also listed on Appendix I & II of the Convention of International Trade in Endangered Species (CITES).
+Unfortunately, despite their beauty and grace, these majestic creatures are classed as 'vulnerable' on the International Union for Conservation of Nature (IUCN) Red List of threatened species and were also listed on Appendix I & II of the Convention of International Trade in Endangered Species (CITES).
 They are threatened by overfishing and line entanglement.
-Manta Rays need to keep swimming in order to breathe, and are unable to swim backwards, so any line entanglement doesn't bode well for them.
+Manta Rays need to keep swimming in order to breathe and are unable to swim backwards, so any line entanglement doesn't bode well for them.

 To get involved in the protection of them there are several Manta conservation organizations out there.
 We still need to find out so much about these creatures, so if you are fortunate enough to dive or snorkel with Manta Rays you can take a look at http://www.mantatrust.org/make-a-difference/id-the-manta/ which will explain how to ID them and what to do with the information.